zatserkl/donation-analytics-project/README.md

 Technically the code fills up a dictionary:

         key:    a tuple of the recipient's ID (alpha-numeric code), zip_code of the donors, and year

-        value:  a list of contributions
+        value:  a list of contributions that come from repeated donors with the key's zip_code

 The code uses contributions from the repeated donors only.
 To mark the donor as a repeat donor, the code places an ID of each new donor (a tuple with the donor name and donor zip\_code) into a Python set.